Polymer Chemistry

 3. Preparation of bacteria-imprinted polymers

 Liquid crystalline polymers.
+1. Introduction

 2. Synthesis of an acrylate-based liquid crystal polymer